lucastliu/sciencebot/README.md

 #### OpenMV Cam H7 (Optional)

-  Not currently integrated in project, but has standalone functionality.
+  WIP.
+Not currently integrated in ROS movement, but has standalone functionality.
+Relevant files under `camera` folder.

   [OpenMV IDE](https://openmv.io/pages/download)

   [OpenMV Documentation](https://docs.openmv.io/)

-  Upload `camera_constants.py` and `main.py` (Files available in camera/h7 folder) to device using USB cable.
+  Upload `camera_constants.py` and `main.py` (Files available in camera/h7 folder) to device using micro USB cable. `main.py` is the script that will automatically run upon powering on the H7 cam.
+See `cam_example.py` for how to recieve data from the H7 Cam onto the Raspberry Pi (host device).

 #### Arduino